3rdpartyeve/phealng/README.md

 This config options allows you to verify the call for a given accessLevel before any external API request leaves your software.
 This is useful to prevent generating api errors before you get banned cause of too many api errors.
-Pheal will throw an PhealAccessExcption so you can react on and api level errors.
+Pheal will throw an PhealAccessException so you can react on the access limitations.

     require_once "Pheal/Pheal.php";
     spl_autoload_register("Pheal::classload");